yuekaizhang/dynamo/docs/components/router/README.md

 ### 4. Iterative Optimization

-1. Start with default settings
+1. Begin with default settings
 2. Monitor TTFT and ITL metrics
-3. Adjust `kv-overlap-score-weight` based on your optimization goals:
+3. Adjust `kv-overlap-score-weight` to meet your performance goals:
-   - If TTFT is too high: Increase the weight
+   - To reduce TTFT: Increase the weight
-   - If ITL is too high: Decrease the weight
+   - To reduce ITL: Decrease the weight
-4. Increase temperature if severe load imbalance occurs
+4. If you observe severe load imbalance, increase the temperature setting